Belief-State Query Policies for User-Aligned POMDPs: Lemmas and Proofs From Formal Analysis [Section ]

 Let $\ell_{1} \in braid_{\pi,H}(\overline{\vartheta}_1)$ be the leaf with the largest rule-observation trajectory $\tau_0$ prefix shared with $\ell_{2}$ before differing.
 The trajectory for $\ell_{1}$ can be expressed as $\tau_0\tau_1$ where $\tau_1$ is the remaining trajectory for reaching $\ell_{1}$.
 Similarly, the trajectory for $\ell_{2}$ can be expressed as $\tau_0\tau_2$.
 Note $\tau_0$ represents the actions executed and observations observed from the initial belief state till right before the diversion resulting in the the belief state $b$ being the same for both leaves up to this point.

 If the first element in $\tau_{1}$ and $\tau_{2}$ is a rule, note that $braid_{\pi,H}(\overline{\vartheta}_2)$ must also contain $\ell_{1}$.
-This would imply that multiple rules are satisfied in $\pi(b;\overline{\vartheta}_2)$.
+This would imply that $\pi(b;\overline{\vartheta}_2)$ is not mutually exclusive since two rules can occur in one element of the strategy tree.
 This is a contradiction by Def. \ref{def:bsq_pref}.
 If the first element in $\tau_{1}$ and $\tau_{2}$ is an observation, different observations occurred after executing the last shared action in $\tau_{0}$.
 Due to the observation model and sharing the belief state $b$ at this point, both observations must be possible.
 This means a leaf in $braid_{\pi,H}(\overline{\vartheta}_1)$ must have a larger shared trajectory prefix than $\ell_{1}$, which is a contradiction.
 Thus, braids cannot be strict subsets of each other. \end{proof}

 Since braids cannot be proper subsets of each other, we can now prove that both braids must contain leaves the other does not have.
 In turn, this prevents the interval of braids from overlapping.
 Note that the interval of a braid can be calculated by taking the intersections of the intervals of each leaf contained in that braid (Def.\,\ref{def:leaf_interval}): $I(braid_{\pi,H}(\overline{\vartheta}))=\bigcap_{\ell \in braid_{\pi,H}(\overline{\vartheta})} I(\ell)$.